 ✓ How to prepare for yoga auditions and apply for teaching positions

-✓ Participate in engaging conversations in our Holding Inclusive Space class which explores unpacking unconscious bias, body positive and inclusive language for teachers, and making agreements for and building a culture of unconditional welcome and belonging
+✓ Participate in engaging conversations in our Holding Inclusive Space class which explores unpacking unconscious bias, body positivity, accessibility in asana, inclusive language for teachers, and making agreements for and building a culture of unconditional welcome and belonging

 ✓ Conversations in ethics for teachers to understand the value of boundaries, policy and personal practice